Adaptive Clustering Using Kernel Density Estimators: A Generic Algorithm for Estimating the Split-Tree

 The next task is to formulate a generic algorithm that is able to estimate $\rs$ and the resulting clusters if $P$ can be clustered in the sense of Assumption M and that is able to detect distributions that cannot be clustered in the sense of Assumption S. We will see in the following that Algorithm \ref{cluster-algo-generic} is such an algorithm.
-Before we present the corresponding results we first note that the only difference of Algorithm \ref{cluster-algo-generic} to the algorithm considered in \cite{Steinwart15a} is the more flexible start level $\r_0$ and the modified output at the end of the algorithm: While for $M>1$, Algorithm \ref{cluster-algo-generic} generates the exact same output as the one in \cite{Steinwart15a}, Algorithm \ref{cluster-algo-generic} returns its start level and the corresponding level set estimate in the case $M\leq 1$.
-Note that the latter can be viewed as an estimate of the single cluster $M_{\r_0}$.
+Before we present the corresponding results we first note that the only difference of Algorithm \ref{cluster-algo-generic} to the algorithm considered in \cite{Steinwart15a} is the more flexible start level $\r_0$, compared to $\r_0 = 0$ in \cite{Steinwart15a}, and the modified output in Lines 8-12.
+Indeed, the algorithm in \cite{Steinwart15a} always produces the return values of Line 9.
+In contrast, Algorithm \ref{cluster-algo-generic} distinguishes between the cases $M>1$ and $M=0$.
+While for $M>1$ the output of both algorithms exactly coincide, the new Algorithm \ref{cluster-algo-generic} now returns $\r_0$ and $L_{\rho_0}$ in the case of $M=0$.
+We will see in Theorem \ref{main-generic-single} that the latter case typically occurs for distributions satisfying Assumption S. In this respect recall that $L_{\rho_0}$ can be viewed as an estimate of $M_{\r_0}$ and therefore returning $L_{\rho_0}$ makes sense for such distributions.

 With these preparations we can now formulate the following adaptation of \cite[Theorem 2.9]{Steinwart15a} to the new Algorithm \ref{cluster-algo-generic}.
 Since the proof of \cite[Theorem 2.9]{Steinwart15a} can be easily adapted to arbitrary start levels $\r_0\geq 0$ and this proof also shows that the case $M\leq 1$ is not occurring under the assumptions of this theorem, we omit the proof of Theorem \ref{analysis-main-combined-new}.